susanyiwenwang/Instacart/README.md

 ### Data set
 The data set is from the following website [Kaggle Instacart](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis) with additional data fabricated by CareerFoundry for the purposes of this project.
+* The folder for the Data has not been included in this repository. *